Rohit-2163/MachineLearning/README.md

 "# MachineLearning"
-" Happy coding use This repository in Your Practicals as much as you can "
+## " Happy coding : ) cs batch 2024 use This repository in Your Practicals as much as you can "